solo-io/workshops/gloo-edge/gloo-edge/README.md

 Note that you can also deploy it on Istio using Gloo Mesh.

-You can deploy it using `wasme deploy`, but we now live in a Declarative world, so let's do it the proper way.
+You can deploy it using `glooctl wasm deploy`, but we now live in a Declarative world, so let's do it the proper way.

 You can deploy your filter by updating the `Gateway` CRD (Custom Resource Definition).